godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 wdio wdio.conf.js
 ```

 Check the [Sauce Labs Dashboard](https://saucelabs.com/beta/dashboard/tests) to make sure the test ran successfully.
 The WebDriverIO Sauce service automatically sets test labels and results.
 Now that you have run your test on cloud-based emulators, this opens up the ability to scale out the automation of your functional tests.
-Sometimes, an emulator doesn't quite meet all the requirements necessary to ensure confidence in app quality due to real sensors, older devices, and other aspects like memory and CPU of a real device.
+Sometimes, an emulator doesn't quite meet all the requirements necessary to ensure confidence in app quality due to lack of real sensors, older devices, and other aspects like memory and CPU of a real device.

 ## Running tests on real devices using a cloud-based service